Structure and Objectives of the Glossary

-Successful collaboration begins with a shared language, hence the need for a glossary.
+Successful collaboration begins with a shared language which, like all languages, evolves and continuously adapts.
+Hence the need for a living glossary, which is continuously updated and revised to reflect our progress and start new conversations.
 This joint effort of contributors from several teams ensures, on the one hand, terminological and conceptual coherence across not only our theoretical approaches, but also the qualitative case studies and quantitative research conducted in OPPORTUNITIES.
-On the other hand, our glossary facilitates communication between the academic side of the project and the fieldwork conducted by NGOs, uniting our teams working from Austria, Belgium, France, Germany, Ghana, Italy, Mauritania, the Netherlands, Portugal, Romania and Senegal.
+On the other hand, our glossary facilitates communication between the academic side of the project and the fieldwork conducted by NGOs, uniting our teams working from Austria, Belgium, France, Germany, Ghana, Italy, Mauritania, the Netherlands, Portugal, Romania, and Senegal.

 We believe that interdisciplinarity works best when all contributors agree on key concepts.
 While the terms and definitions provided here establish common ground across disciplines, the cross-references create a conceptual geometry which challenges traditional boundaries between theory and practice, the social sciences and the humanities, research and field work.
 In doing so, it launches the fruitful dialogue we seek to initiate on local, national, and transnational levels.

-The following list includes key terms from discourses on migration, integration, narrative, and media representation that will be used frequently in OPPORTUNITIES.
+The glossary includes key terms from discourses on migration, integration, narrative, and media representation that will be used frequently in OPPORTUNITIES.
 In addition to these thematic areas, the glossary provides relevant terminology from corpus linguistics, quantitative media studies, and narrative theory.
-This wide semantic field gives shape to our two core concepts, the Cross Talk and the Level Telling Field.
+This wide semantic field gives shape to our two core concepts, cross talks and level telling fields.
 The glossary not only provides definitions of these terms, but also discusses their origins and briefly sketches their historical development, citing the relevant literature and sources.
 It thus also functions as a cross-disciplinary literature survey, making scientific and scholarly knowledge available in an easily accessible format.
 A complete list of references to narrative theory, cultural studies, migration and mobility studies, quantitative media studies and corpus linguistics can be found in the select bibliography, which is a foundation for our work in OPPORTUNITIES.

 The entries in the glossary are divided into different categories, depending on the type of term and its relevance to the OPPORTUNITIES project.
 The glossary distinguishes five categories: